logo

 If you are diagnosed with lung cancer, it’s vital to begin treatment as soon as possible.
 Your personalized treatment plan may include surgery or radiation therapies.

-Image-guided, intensity-modulated radiation therapy (IG-IMRT) reduces your heart and lungs’ exposure to radiation, protecting your healthy tissues.
+Image-guided, intensity-modulated radiation therapy (IGRT) reduces your heart and lungs’ exposure to radiation, protecting your healthy tissues.

 The Shore Point Radiation Oncology Center team keeps you informed and comfortable, letting you know your options and listening to your concerns.